 What enrichment is offered to support the study of Latin?
-Classics Society meets twice a term to discuss a wide variety of issues in a dizzying array of formats.
+Mythology Club meets every week to discuss a wide variety of issues in a dizzying array of formats.
 Lecture days and theatre visits happen throughout the year.
 Clinics and classes to help with all aspects of university application are available as needed, and teachers in the department are always pleased to discuss extra reading and supporting topics.